MartinDM/martindm.uk/src/posts/2024-09-13-daynotes-sept-2014-day-off.md

 I decided to book a couple of days off as a way to check in with myself and shore up against stressors I may encounter so I can continue to meet them with bravery and a grounding in myself; my confidece and agency.

-For now though, and due to being dilligent and self-aware, things are bright and enjoyable.
+For now though, and due to being dilligent and self-aware, I planned the day to be bright and enjoyable.

 I took a day to wander and think; to plan some activities and work on my goals.

 <!-- /summary -->